Pete Buttigieg is right. Airports are romantic.

 Twitter users poked fun.
 How could a place full of tired, time-strapped travelers conjure up feelings of love?
-Especially in Chicago’s O’Hare, the world’s six busiest airport.
+Especially in Chicago’s O’Hare, the world’s sixth-busiest airport.

-After Buttigieg’s comments on Wednesday, O’Hare Airport’s Twitter feed put “place of romance” in its bio and shared an image from Gate B5, where the magic happened.
+After Buttigieg’s comments Wednesday, O’Hare Airport’s Twitter feed put “place of romance” in its bio and shared an image from Gate B5, where the magic happened.
 “Thank you for appreciating all the connections we make possible @PeteButtigieg,” the airport tweeted.
 “Looking forward to working with you as we continue to make our airport lovable for decades to come.”

 Let’s pause for a moment to consider that airports can, in fact, be romantic.
 Sure, travel is often obligatory and stressful.
-But when traveling for pleasure or to see loved ones — the kinds of journeys that are discouraged during the coronavirus pandemic — an airport is also a hub of possibility.
-The place we go to be transported somewhere where we’ll be reunited with people we cherish, explore a place we’ve never visited or make new memories in a favorite spot.
+But when traveling for pleasure or to see loved ones — the kinds of journeys that are discouraged during the coronavirus pandemic — an airport is also a hub of possibility: the place we go to be transported somewhere where we’ll be reunited with people we cherish, explore a place we’ve never visited or make new memories in a favorite spot.

-In certain moments, airports certainly conjure up that other definition of romance, inspiring “a quality or feeling of mystery, excitement and remoteness from everyday life,” as a dictionary puts it.
+In certain moments, airports certainly conjure up that other definition of romance, inspiring “a quality or feeling of mystery, excitement, and remoteness from everyday life,” as a dictionary puts it.

 And in so many romantic comedies, the airport is where paramours run to profess their feelings before their lover leaves town.
 If the doors are closing on your chance to win someone’s heart and they’re headed for an airport, you go — now!

 In a way, Chasten and Pete Buttigieg first “met” at O’Hare Airport, which is about a two-hour drive from South Bend, Ind., where Pete served as mayor.
-In his memoir “I Have Something to Tell You,” Chasten writes about how, in 2015, he was messaging with Peter on Hinge, a dating app, while waiting at gate B5.
+In his memoir “I Have Something to Tell You,” Chasten writes about how, in 2015, he was messaging with Pete on Hinge, a dating app, while waiting at gate B5.
 Once they were together, the gate became a place they’d visit each time they passed through O’Hare, Chasten writes, a pilgrimage to a spot that might be mundane to everyone else, but to them was a landmark in their relationship.

-As their relationship progressed and they moved into together, Chasten writes that “I’d long known Peter was the one, but I didn’t have plans to propose to him.
+As their relationship progressed and they moved in together, Chasten writes, “I’d long known Peter was the one, but I didn’t have plans to propose to him.
 For one thing, he’d only just come out right before we got together, and I wanted to make sure he was ready.”

 Then in late 2016, Peter and Chasten took a trip to Europe together.
 Chasten first went to Turkey alone; then Peter would meet him in Berlin.
 Chasten had a harrowing experience on a flight from Istanbul to Berlin, where they had to make an emergency landing in Bucharest.
 “The texts I sent to Peter went something like ‘something happening on plane, love you love you love you.’ ” Once he was safely on the ground in Berlin, Chasten was having “live every day like your last” thoughts, which included deciding he would propose.
 “Still, I knew Peter wasn’t ready,” he writes.